Continuum concept: Compensatory responses

 Liedloff suggests that when certain evolutionary expectations are not met as infants and toddlers, compensation for these needs will be sought, by alternate means, throughout life, resulting in many forms of mental and social disorders.
 She also argues that these expectations are largely distorted, neglected, and/or not properly met in civilized cultures which have removed themselves from the natural evolutionary process, resulting in the aforementioned abnormal psychological and social conditions.
 Liedloff's recommendations fit in more generally with evolutionary psychology, attachment theory, and the philosophy known as the Paleolithic lifestyle: optimizing well-being by living more like our hunter-gatherer ancestors, who Liedloff refers to as "evolved" humans, since their lifeways developed through natural selection by living in the wild.

 Documentary

 The continuum concept featured on television in the UK in the 2007 Channel 4 series Bringing Up Baby.
-It was chosen as one of three influential parenting "methods" of the 20th century which a number of new parents tested out.
+It was featured as one of three influential parenting "methods" of the 20th century which a number of new parents tested out.